-1. REPORTING ENTITY
+1. Reporting entity

-This financial report covers the consolidated financial investee): statements for the Consolidated Entity consisting of Peet • exposure, or rights, to variable returns from its Limited and its subsidiaries (Group).
-The Financial Report involvement with the investee; and is presented in the Australian currency.
-Peet Limited is a • the ability to use its power over the investee to affect company limited by shares, incorporated and domiciled its returns in Australia.
-Its registered office and principal place of business is; Level 7, 200 St Georges Terrace, Perth WA The Group re-assesses whether or not it controls an 6000.
-The nature of the operations and principal activities investee if facts and circumstances indicate that there are of the Group are described in the Directors' Report.
-Peet changes to one or more of the three elements of control.
-Limited is a for-profit entity.
+This financial report covers the consolidated financial statements for the Consolidated Entity consisting of Peet Limited and its subsidiaries (Group).
+The Financial Report is presented in the Australian currency.
+Peet Limited is a company limited by shares, incorporated and domiciled in Australia.
+Its registered office and principal place of business is; Level 7, 200 St Georges Terrace, Perth WA 6000.
+The nature of the operations and principal activities of the Group are described in the Directors' Report.
+Peet Limited is a for-profit entity.